 ABySS: a parallel assembler for short read sequence data

 JT Simpson, K Wong, SD Jackman et al. (2009) Genome Research

-Techniques for analysis of whole-genome shotgun sequencing and RNA-seq, including de novo sequence assembly (ABySS), sequence alignment (BWA, gmap, exonerate, BLAT, BLAST), variant calling (samtools), genome annotation (MAKER) and visualization and inspection of genome assemblies and rearrangements (IGV)
+Techniques for analysis of whole-genome shotgun sequencing and RNA-seq, including de novo sequence assembly, sequence alignment, variant calling, genome annotation, and visualization and inspection of genome assemblies, variants, and rearrangements.

 - 2013-present Natural Sciences and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship (CGS-M and CGS-D)

 - 2012–2013 CIHR/MSFHR Strategic Training Program in Bioinformatics